SDCC - Small Device C Compiler

 • Dmitry S. Obukhov <dso.AT.usa.net> - malloc and serial I/O routines.

-• The GCC development team - for the GNU C preprocessor
+• The GNU Binutils development team - for GNU Binutils, the basis of sdbinutils

 • Malini Dutta <malini.AT.mediaone.net> - Sandeep's wife, for her patience and support.